Establishment

 - parliamentary committee reports and external audit and reviews:

-- determine that the department has appropriate mechanisms for reviewing relevant parliamentary committee reports, external reports (Auditor-General, Joint Committee of Public Accounts and Audit (JCPAA) and royal commissions etc),
+- decide that the department has appropriate mechanisms for reviewing relevant parliamentary committee reports, external reports (Auditor-General, Joint Committee of Public Accounts and Audit (JCPAA) and royal commissions etc.)

-- reviewing the implementation of agreed recommendations from ANAO audits or JCPAA and other parliamentary committee reports directed to the department.
+- reviewing the adoption of agreed recommendations from ANAO audits or JCPAA and other parliamentary committee reports directed to the department.

-The Committee will provide written advice to the secretary on the appropriateness of the department’s system of internal control and identify any areas of concern and suggestions for improvement.
+The committee will give written advice to the secretary on the appropriateness of the department’s internal control system.
+It will also identify any areas of concern and suggestions for improvement.

 Membership